stjet/nanohakase/README.md

 # Nanohakase

+This fork replaced the default work generation with nanopy's C work generation, it's unknown if this is reliable or good.

 Nanohakase is a python library for the Nano cryptocurrency.
 It aims to be the simplest Nano library out there, and is a self fork of Bananopie (Nanopie was taken already).

 ## Installation